-STATEMENT OF JENIFER SIMPSON, ON BEHALF OF THE CON-SORTIUM FOR CITIZENS WITH DISABILITIES ASSOCIATION, WASHINGTON, DC for my son, Joshua, age 7, who has cerebral palsy.
+STATEMENT OF JENIFER SIMPSON, ON BEHALF OF THE CON-SORTIUM FOR CITIZENS WITH DISABILITIES ASSOCIATION, WASHINGTON, DC getting personal assistance and other long-term support services for my son, Joshua, age 7, who has cerebral palsy.
+Joshua is one of some 500,000-700,000 children and adults with

 Ms. SIMPSON.
 Mr. Chairman, members of the subcommittee, I am Jenifer Simpson.
-I am here today to talk about my experience with getting personal assistance and other long-term support services these issues, as well.
+I am here today to talk about my experience with